dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==
 	= Version 2.3.0 =
 		* Attempt to fix emoji issue reported by @acegiak
 		* Duration to be deprecated and replaced by start date and end date.
-The presence of a duration field will still be used.
+The presence of a duration field will be used over start minus end date..
 		* Start/Published Date and End/Updated Date have an updated input field instead of a text string
 		* Response caching removed due limited utility
 		* Removal of older code in favor of new templating system for each kind.
 Have tried this before, but really want to make it work.